The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Consequences

-Typically, a geometric structure on a manifold does little to allow one to make assumptions on the betti numbers.
-However, a classic consequence of the Hard Lefschetz Theorem is that the odd betti numbers of a compact Kähler manifold are even.
-A similar fact is true for Kähler Lie Algebroids satisfying Theorem 1.2.
+A classic consequence of the Hard Lefschetz Theorem is that the odd Betti numbers of a compact Kähler manifold are even.
+A similar fact is true for some Hodge-admissible Kähler Lie algebroids.
 We begin by defining a bilinear paring $I$ on $H^{m-k}_\A(M;\C)$ as

-Classically, Poincar\'e duality ensures that this bilinear form is nondegenerate, however the Lie Algebroid analogue of the perfect pairing in Poincar\'e duality fails at times, see \cite{evens1996transversemeasuresmodularclass} Examples 5.7 and 5.8.
-In the case that it is nondegenerate, we have the following theorem: \betti* \begin{proof} By construction of $I$, we have that
+Classically, Poincar\'e duality ensures that this bilinear form is nondegenerate, however the Lie Algebroid analogue of the perfect pairing in Poincar\'e duality fails at times, see \cite[Examples 5.7 and 5.8]{evens1996transversemeasuresmodularclass}.
+In the case that $I$ is nondegenerate, we have the following theorem: \betti* \begin{proof} By construction of $I$, we have that

-so when $k-m$ is odd, $I$ is a nondegnerate, alternating form, forcing the dimension of $H_\A^{m-k}(M;\C)$ to be even. \end{proof} A natural question is what are sufficient and necessary conditions on a Lie Algebroid for $I$ to be nondegenerate.
-There are a number of examples satisfying this in \cite{evens1996transversemeasuresmodularclass} section 5, though at the current time the authors are unaware of necessary or sufficient conditions for this Poincar\'e Duality-eqsue statement to hold in full. \begin{remark} In the context of $b$-manifolds, one would hope that such a theorem could be used to put restrictions on the actual topology of the underlying manifold and designated hyper surface(s), however typically the $b$-tangent bundle (the relevant Lie Algebroid) in the $b$-geometric world is non-elliptic. \end{remark}
+When $k-m$ is odd, $I$ is then a nondegnerate, alternating form, forcing the dimension of $H_\A^{m-k}(M;\C)$ to be even. \end{proof} A natural question is what are sufficient and necessary conditions on a Lie Algebroid for $I$ to be nondegenerate.
+There are a number of examples satisfying this in \cite[section 5]{evens1996transversemeasuresmodularclass}, though at the current time the author is unaware of necessary or sufficient conditions for this Poincar\'e Duality-esque statement to hold in full.